“The wise musicians are those who play what they can master.”

-Titles that lie within their capacities don’t overtax their mental or physical powers and can generally be mastered in a few days to a few weeks doing our typical amount of practice.
+Titles that lie within our capacities don’t overtax our mental or physical powers, and we can generally master them in a few days to a few weeks doing our typical amount of practice.

-Along with weighing taste and capacity, repertoire choices should align with musicians’ goals.
+Along with weighing taste and capacity, repertoire choices should align with musicians’ short and long-term goals.

 Students who want to put together concert programs, for instance, do well to choose titles that contrast with pieces from their core repertoires and will excite their target audiences.
 Other students might opt for material that meets audition requirements or enables them to explore less-familiar genres.

 Students who need to build performance skills, though, or who have histories of performance anxiety, should opt for especially accessible repertoire – pieces that are exceedingly easy for them to execute.
 In that way, they can cultivate their practice habits, learn titles promptly, and focus on gaining confidence and artistry via practice performances.